sf-wdi-22-23/modules-22/w07-rails/d2-dawn-auth/README.md

 ##Solution

-A sample solution is provided [here](https://github.com/sf-wdi-22-23/rails-auth).
+A sample solution is provided [here](https://github.com/sf-wdi-22-23/rails-auth/solution).

+A similar app tutorial is available <a href="https://gist.github.com/thebucknerlife/10090014" target="_blank">here</a>.